amimul/ip_lab_2018/README.md

 2. Install with default options.
 3. Open the Anaconda Prompt (e.g. from the Windows Start menu), or the Terminal for *macOS* and *Linux* users.
 4. Install git with `conda install git`.
-5. Insall opencv with `pip install opencv-python`
+5. Insall opencv with `pip install opencv-contrib-python`
 6. Download this repository with the following command `git clone https://github.com/ChristopheEcabert/ip_lab_2018`
 7. Start Jupyter with `jupyter notebook`.
 The command should open a new tab in your web browser.
 8. Edit and run the notebooks from your browser.